 So Which is the Best VPN?

-If you want a great free option, we’d suggest Windscribe, which offers a very reasonable amount of free data as well as a good selection of servers to choose from.
+If you want a great free option, we’d suggest AtlasVPN, which even at the free tier offers unlimited data as well as a good selection of servers to choose from.
 For absolute simplicity, TunnelBear is super easy to use.

 We hope you found our guide to the best VPNs for travel helpful.
 We’ve got a few other resources which we think you will find helpful as well.